 Now, you might think that this is a difficult task, but in truth, the most common personal statement question prompt isn’t a trick.
-It’s so simple, in fact, that one of the biggest mistakes applicants make is overthinking the question, which ultimately leads to them to failing to answer the question altogether!
+It’s so simple, in fact, that one of the biggest mistakes applicants make is overthinking the question, which ultimately makes them fail to answer the question altogether!

 But never fear—we’re here to break down the classic MBA admissions question prompt for you.